TheFermani71/secure-workflow-verification/README.md

 The Python extractor analyzes the C program and reconstructs the sequence of API calls.

-The extractor performs the following operations:
+The extractor performs:

 1. parse the source code
 2. detect API calls
 3. reconstruct the execution sequence
 4. generate workflow transitions
+5. assign temporal weights
-5. export the workflow graph
+6. export the workflow graph

 ---

 ## 6.2 Example Program

-Example program analyzed by the extractor:

 api_init(a)